DougWilkinson/sensor-mqtt-homeassistant/README.md

 ### updater
 This is the module that maintains the files in flash according to the node config file it downloads from the web server.
 I use Homeassistant's web server since it's already there and FTP files to it as needed.

-When an update RTC flag is set, it downloads two files from the web server: "<macaddr>.config" and "latestversions".
+When an update RTC flag is set, it downloads two files from the web server: \<macaddr\>.config and latestversions.
 Between these two files, it builds a dictionary of files, compares it to the current config and downloads anything new, building a new node config file (\<macaddr\>) described above.
 If any errors occur during an update, the node config file is not touched and RTC flags are set so that once restarted, you can see the results in Homeassistant.

 ## Web Server Components
 The only file needed to configure a node is the one named using the MacAddress.
 This can reference all the files needed.
 To make updating core files easier, use the "latestversions" to set global versions for files (see example below)